Reserve Officer’s Training Corps (ROTC)

 Army career: For those seeking a career in the Army, there is no better way to begin than with ROTC.
 It is certainly one of the more attractive options to becoming an officer, and program involvement does not remove the student from the mainstream of everyday life, which can be the case with the service academies.

 Graduate school or educational delay: Opportunities for the career officer to attend graduate school at Army expense exist from approximately the fourth year of active service on.
-There also exists the possibility of attending graduate school immediately following graduation from Dickinson.
-However, this would be at the Army’s convenience and at the individual’s expense.
-There is, however, one exception.
-Individuals may apply for medical school scholarships.
-Historically, Dickinson graduates who have requested an educational delay to attend graduate school have been allowed up to a two-year delay prior to entering active duty (three years for those accepted into medical or law school).
+Dickinson graduates who have requested an educational delay to attend medical school, law school or seminary have been allowed up to a three-year delay prior to entering active duty.

-Pay and allowances: For the student’s benefit, it is worth mentioning that a newly-commissioned second lieutenant entering into active duty will make approximately $48,000 during his/her first year of service including a variety of other benefits, including 30 days paid vacation per year.
+Pay and allowances: For the student’s benefit, it is worth mentioning that a newly-commissioned second lieutenant entering into active duty will make approximately $59,000 during his/her first year of service including a variety of other benefits, including 30 days paid vacation per year and full medical and dental coverage.

 All students who receive an ROTC commission incur an eight-year service obligation.
-The majority of students choose to serve four years on active duty upon graduation, followed by four years in the inactive reserve.
-Students, scholarship and non-scholarship, who have lined up good jobs in the civilian community before graduating and would prefer not to go on active duty for four years may request reserve forces duty.
-If approved, the student would serve only 3-6 months on active duty and the remainder of his/her obligation (7 ½ years) in an Army Reserve or Army National Guard unit.
+Students, scholarship and non-scholarship, who earn an active duty commission, must upon graduation serve a minimum of 3-4 years on active duty, and the remainder of their commitment in the inactive reserve.
+Students, scholarship and non-scholarship, who have lined up good jobs in the civilian community before graduating and would prefer not to go on active duty may request reserve forces duty.
+If approved, the student would serve 8 years of part-time service in an Army Reserve or Army National Guard unit.

-Army career: Many recent graduates are serving on active duty as junior officers in the U.S. Army in a variety of capacities and locations throughout the world (including Hawaii, Korea, Panama, and Germany, Iraq, and Afghanistan).
+Army career: Many recent graduates are serving on active duty as junior officers in the U.S. Army in a variety of capacities and locations throughout the world (including Hawaii, Korea, Panama, and Germany).
 Some graduates who specifically requested reserve forces duty as opposed to active duty were commissioned in either the Army Reserve or National Guard.
-Also, all recent requests for an educational delay to pursue a professional or master's degree have been honored.
+Also, all recent requests for an educational delay to attend law school, medical school or seminary have been honored.

 Departmental instructors: Military Science Instructors are seasoned active duty commissioned and non-commissioned officers who normally spend two to three years at Dickinson.